 Utah State University Presents Diversity Awards

-The recipients for the 2013-14 school year are Garth Wilson, Robert McPherson, Juan Carlos Vazquez, Indhira Hasbún and the USU Museum of Anthropology.
-The awards recognize individuals and organizations on campus and in communities served by USU who have made significant contributions to affirmative action, equal opportunity and diversity.
+The recipients of the 23rd annual Utah State University Diversity Awards have been named.
+The recipients for the 2016-17 school year are Jason Gilmore, Oscar Marquina, Emily Sadler, Alan Savitzky, Kathryn Weglarz and Randy Williams.
+The awards recognize individuals and/or organizations on campus and in communities served by USU who have made significant contributions to affirmative action, equal opportunity and diversity.